ONEARMY/academy/docs/universe/share-back.md

 - A good picture of the end result is pure gold.

-> __Pro tip 1:__ Best is to always document (with lots of notes & photos) during the entire process of whatever you’re doing, so you have content ready for documenting.
+> __Pro tip 1 :__ Best is to always document (with lots of notes & photos) during the entire process of whatever you’re doing, so you have content ready for documenting.

-> __Pro tip 2:__ We found it much easier to recreate a process from the start.
-Outline your steps and list down the images you need to take to show what’s needed to understand the process.
-Maybe ask a friend or someone to take the photos while you’re creating :)
+> __Pro tip 2 :__ Put all your files in 1 .zip before you upload.
+Makes it cleaner :)